uncommon-fix/raspi-fan-control/README.md

 ## Acknowledgments

 Built for the Raspberry Pi 5 community to provide advanced fan control with reliability and safety in mind.

+## AI

+This project was developed with assistance from AI tools (Claude by Anthropic), which helped with code refinement, documentation, testing strategies, and technical implementation.
+All code has been reviewed, tested, and validated on Raspberry Pi 5 hardware.